Emma Slater: Season 17: with celebrity partner: Bill Engvall

-Season 18: with celebrity partner: Billy Dee Williams (average: 15.0)
+Season 18: with celebrity partner: Billy Dee Williams

-Season 19: with celebrity partner: Michael Waltrip (average: 25.9)
+Season 19: with celebrity partner: Michael Waltrip

 1Score given by guest judge Kevin Hart in place of Goodman.

 2The American public scored the dance in place of Goodman with the averaged score being counted alongside the three other judges.

 3This week only, for "Partner Switch-Up" week, Waltrip performed with Witney Carson instead of Slater.
 Slater performed with Tommy Chong.

 4Score given by guest judge Jessie J in place of Goodman.

 5Score given by guest judge Pitbull in place of Goodman.

-Season 20: with celebrity partner: Redfoo (average: 26.5)
+Season 20: with celebrity partner: Redfoo

-Season 21: with celebrity partner: Hayes Grier (average: 24.2)
+Season 21: with celebrity partner: Hayes Grier

 1 Score given by guest judge Alfonso Ribeiro.

 2 This week only, for "Partner Switch-Up" week, Grier performed with Allison Holker instead of Slater.
 Slater performed with Alek Skarlatos.

 3 Score by guest judge Maksim Chmerkovskiy.

 4 Score given by guest judge Olivia Newton-John.

-Season 23: with celebrity partner: Rick Perry (average: 21.7)
+Season 23: with celebrity partner: Rick Perry

-Season 24: with celebrity partner: Rashad Jennings (average: 36.0)
+Season 24: with celebrity partner: Rashad Jennings

 This season was Slater's first ever win in the competition.
 This also makes her the first British person (both celebrity or professional dance partner) to win the show.

 1 Score given by guest judge Nick Carter.2 Score given by guest judge Mandy Moore.

-Season 25: with celebrity partner: Drew Scott (average: 23.8)
+Season 25: with celebrity partner: Drew Scott

 1 Score given by guest judge Shania Twain.2 Score given by guest judge Julianne Hough.